 Submitting a session

-Submitting a session generally means finalising the user's responses to their assessment and lodging their work for grading and reporting.
-A session can become submitted in two ways:
+Submitting a session generally means finalising the user's responses to their assessment.
+The assessment data is lodged for final grading and reporting.
+A session can be submitted in the following ways:

 - The user performs the submit action in their browser-based assessment.